 launch this program

-- Doubleclick or rcommand-f to switch between fullscreen and windowed modes
+- Double-click or rcommand-f switches between fullscreen and windowed modes

-- Move the mouse to get control buttons displayed.
-Mouse wheel for volume.
+- Move the mouse around to activate the display of the player control buttons

 - Keyboard controls: